 We provide information about the state’s regulation of tobacco products and smoke-free laws.
 We serve as a resource for information on tobacco and smoke-free initiatives, tobacco surveillance and research and youth prevention programming.
 We provide schools, health care providers and community coalitions with resources to support quitting smoking.

 We provide support and assistance to coalitions and the municipalities and worksites with which they work on the development of tobacco policies and ordinances.
 We also provide support to colleges interested in pursuing smoke-free campuses.
-We also address the impact of in-store tobacco advertising in our communities.
+We address the impact of in-store tobacco advertising in our communities.

 The Alcohol Tobacco and Other Drug Coalition (ATOD) works closely with towns, healthcare agencies, businesses and schools to address secondhand smoke exposure by developing sound, evidence-based policies.
 The coalition’s home base is centrally located on 297 Summer Street in St. Johnsbury, also the childhood home of Dr. Bob, co-founder of Alcoholics Anonymous.